EmanuelAlmirante/MSc_Thesis_Emanuel_Almirante_70569/README.md

 Implementation of the project of my thesis.

-Read the PDF inside 'Thesis PDF' for a better understanding of what is requested to be done.

 **Note:** Currently this project is not supported anymore, so I can not guarantee that any of it will work anymore.